-VNX7500 front view
+VNX5700 front view

-As previously described, the Block and File (Unified) VNX7500 platform is made up of a dual 1U SPS or dual 2U SPS, an SPE, one to four DMEs with two to eight Data Movers, and one to two Control Stations.
-The following sections will describe the front (Figure 2 on page 8) view of the Block and File (Unified) VNX7500 platform components separately.
+As previously described, the Block and File (Unified) VNX5700 platform is made up of an SPE, one 1U dual SPS or one 2U dual SPS10, one to two Control Stations, and one to two DMEs with two, three, or four Data Movers.
+The following sections will describe the front view (Figure 2 on page 8) of the Block and File (Unified) VNX5700 platform components separately.